jblance/mpp-solar/README.md

 # MPP-Solar Device Python Package #

-__Note: python less than v3.6 not supported__
+__Note: python earlier than version 3.6 is not supported__

-Python package with reference library of serial commands (and responses) designed to get information from inverters and other solar and power devices Support for:
+Python package with reference library of commands (and responses) designed to get information from inverters and other solar and power devices Support for:
 - MPP-Solar and similar inverters, e.g.